-- (a) the supply of goods/services of a special character for which it is not, in the opinion of the Chief Executive or his nominated officer, possible or desirable to obtain competitive quotations.
-These goods/services are referred to in the Public Contracts Regulations part 2, sub-section 3; - (b) the supply of goods/services of any kind which are required for reasons of extreme urgency brought about by events unforeseeable by the Trust and not obtainable under existing contracts.
+- the supply of goods/services of a special character for which it is not, in the opinion of the Chief Executive or his nominated officer, possible or desirable to obtain competitive quotations.
+These goods/services are referred to in Schedule 2 of the Procurement Act 2023 Public Contracts Regulations part 2, sub-section 3: - the supply of goods/services of any kind which are required for reasons of extreme urgency brought about by events unforeseeable by the Trust and not obtainable under existing contracts.
 This is not for goods/services that could have been ordered had planning been put in place;